ddnexus/pagy/docs/extras/compact.md

 ---
 # Compact Extra

-The `compact` extra adds an alternative pagination UI that joins the pagination feature with the navigation info in a single compact element.
+The `compact` extra adds an alternative pagination UI that combines the pagination feature with the navigation info in a single compact element.

 It is especially useful for small size screens, but it is used also with wide layouts since it is __even faster__ than the classic nav of links, because it needs to render just a minimal HTML string.